kalpanibhagya/TestContainersSampleProject/README.md

 - After the tests, Testcontainers will take care of destroying those containers irrespective of whether the tests are executed successfully or not.

 TestContainers for .Net contains predefined modules for most of the popular databases like MSSql, CosmosDb, MongoDb, etc. and, some other services like RabbitMQ, Elasticsearch, and Redis.
 However, it still doesn’t contain a module for Cassandra.
-But we can directly use the ```ContainerBuilder()``` to generate a container instance with predefined Cassandra data volumes.
+But we can directly use the ```ContainerBuilder()``` to generate a container instance with mapping predefined Cassandra data volumes.

 ```